Five Compassionate Accountability® Leadership Behaviors That Attract and Retain Top Talent

 The first challenge is figuring out this apparent contradiction between relationships and results.
 The second challenge is overcoming old-school leadership attitudes and practices.
 Gone are the days when leaders could fall back on philosophies like, “You should be thankful to get a paycheck,” or “No news is good news.
 I’ll let you know if you mess up.”

 There’s good news though.
-The VP I was speaking with continued, “Under the right conditions our new generation of employees can work really hard.
-They want to contribute and be productive.
+The VP I was speaking with continued, “Under the right conditions, our new generation of employees want to work hard and contribute.
 But how do we crack the code?”

 Cracking the Code: Leadership Then and Now

-Research on employee engagement and retention revealed that millennials and Gen-Zers have different wants and needs.
+Research on employee engagement and retention reveals that different generations have different wants and needs.
 One of the best summaries of this literature that I have seen is contained in Mark C. Crowley’s book, Lead from the Heart: Transformational Leadership for the 21st Century.
 Mark compares the old paradigm with what the new generation wants and needs.
 This summary is taken from my book, Compassionate Accountability: How Leaders Build Connection and Get Results.

 Leadership past and future

-Five Compassionate Leadership Behaviors That Attract and Retain Top Talent
+Five Compassionate Accountability Leadership Behaviors That Attract and Retain Top Talent

 Connect to Purpose